Contents Contact

 Why not a dog?
 Might not the dog pictured above have the sense of longing in the translations shown below?
 Projection.
 Man looking into the camera.
 To a page on the psychological idea of projection.

 In many ways the highly stylized form of the original quite defies rendering A spider's web between stalks.
-To another Tang poem with its example of format conventions. in another language, however the ‘socks’ probably scuppers my particular projection.
+To another Tang poem with its example of format conventions. in another language, however the ‘socks’ probably scuppers my particular projection onto the dog.
 But there is nothing else in the words to gainsay it.
 Written Chinese, such as this poem, can allow the writer to dispense with pronouns.
 Couple sitting overlooking a lake.
 And another aspect to pronouns; that they do not have to reflect individuals, but can be about relationships.
 Consider the freedom gained if emotions and motivations can receive expression, and then hang, waiting for occupants projected by the reader.
 Again the same question With women one with money in her hand.
 Another example of how grammar may change our thought.

 is raised, to what extent do our particular languages mould our thinking?